Nino Konis Santana National Park: History

 Part of the park first became a natural conservation reserve during the occupation of the country by Indonesia in the period from 1975–1999.
 When the country was under the United Nations (UN) Control as United Nations Transitional Administration in Timor Leste (UNTEAT), the same area was declared a “protected wild area” (but combined Tutuala beach and its adjoining forest) in 2000 under Regulation Number 2000/19.
 The cultural heritage of the five villages and the 15,000 people with their ancient ancestral heritage was made integral to the protected area.
 It was designated as a Category V Landscape/Sea Scape under IUCN, which considers both nature and culture of the area as one unit for conservation and preservation, and which is akin to the criteria of Cultural Landscapes adopted for UNESCO World Heritage Sites.

 Following the independence of the country in 2002, along with the scientific assessment of Important Bird Areas in the country, action to identify and declare the first National Park was also undertaken by Bird Life International in association with the Department of Environment and Climate Change (DECC), New South Wales, (Australia) and Australian Volunteers International, with financial assistance provided by Regional Natural Heritage Programme of the Australian Government, Keidanren Nature Conservation Fund (Japan), and the Darwin Initiative of the Government of the United Kingdom.

+In June 2026, UNESCO designated Nino Konis Santana National Park as Timor-Leste's first Biosphere Reserve under its Man and the Biosphere (MAB) Programme.
+The designation recognised the park for its exceptional combination of terrestrial and marine ecosystems, including the country's largest remaining primary forests, extensive coral reefs within the Coral Triangle, and the rich cultural heritage of the Fataluku people.
+The designation also highlighted the integration of biodiversity conservation with the sustainable development of local communities, recognising the park as an example of the joint protection of natural and cultural heritage.

+The designation represented the first UNESCO Biosphere Reserve in Timor-Leste and one of the newest additions to the World Network of Biosphere Reserves.